hjdesulme/svelte-personal-website/README.md

 I'd like you to add an optional traditional menu bar on each expanded square.

 Can we add a second switch component for Haitian Creole mode (where all of the text on the page - including the blogs - is converted to Haitian Creole)?
+The switcher will be the Haitian flag emoji.
+And the switch back will be the U.S. flag emoji.

 And a third switch component for dark mode?